labwc/labwc/CONTRIBUTING.md

 ## Debugging

-There is no one-way-fits-all method for debugging, so you have to use your antennae and do some dective work.
+There is no one-way-fits-all method for debugging, so you have to use your antennae and do some detective work.

 This section contains some approachies which may prove useful.